milanfon/browser-macro/README.md

 Set od Python scripts used to test web browsers.
 It currently consists of these tests:

 1. Forum
-    - Tests basic web browsing using the [milanfon.cz] community forum.
+    - Tests basic web browsing using the [milanfon](milanfon.cz) community forum.
     - Loads selected pages and scrolls on them.
 2. Tab
     - Opens 200 tabs in browser.